We Have Adapted to COVID-19

 - We will accept phone orders for delivery and pick-ups.
 Pick-up orders will need to be paid in advance by credit card.
 We will not accept payment at the door.
 Please call the store at 416-203-1258 to discuss your needs and our availability.
 Same-day delivery will be available for phone orders placed by 11:00AM each day.

 - We will accept internet orders for delivery and you can access our website at kingwestflowers.com to place them.
-Same day delivery of internet orders is not be available, at this time.
+Same day delivery of internet orders is available for orders placed before 10:00AM.

 - If you are wanting to plan your wedding, we will have staff available to help you.
 The only thing that will be different is that we will not do in-store consultations.
 We can talk to you about ideas, send you pictures of our concepts, and prepare a quote to give you an idea of the cost.

 Until the virus is no longer a danger, we will be reducing the store’s hours.
-We will have a staff in the store from 10AM to 4PM, Monday to Saturday.
+We will have a staff in the store from 10AM to 6PM, Monday to Saturday.
 On Sunday staff will be there from noon to 6PM.
 This person will answer the phone and process internet orders.